 North Indian Style Meethi Palak Paneer

-Methi Palak Paneer, as the name says it… is a rich and creamy paneer (Cottage Cheese) based recipe with the flavours of spinach and fenugreek leaves.
+Methi Palak Paneer, as the name says it, is a rich and creamy paneer (Cottage Cheese) based recipe with the flavours of spinach and fenugreek leaves.
 The touch of Indian spices lifts the soul of the recipe.
-Cashews and milk add creaminess to this Methi Palak Paneer making this finger licking good.
+Adding cashews and milk to will bring creamy texture in the recipe and makes this finger licking good.

 My Family Favourite Paneer Recipes:

 - 200 gms.
 Indian Cottage Cheese/Paneer, cut into cubes